 Date Of Birth: October 11, 1962

-Cusack married corporate attorney Richard Burke in 1993, and movie-making went on the backburner for a time.
-In June of 1977, Joan gave birth to her first child Dylan John Burk.
+Joan married corporate attorney Richard Burke in 1993, and movie-making went on the backburner for a time.
+In June of 1997, Joan gave birth to her first child Dylan John Burk.
 In this same year, Cusack's acting career came roaring to life again with films like Gross Pointe Blank, A Smile like Yours and In and Out.
 For the latter, she received her second Oscar nomination.

 Her second son, Miles, was born in July 2000.
 Since then she has starred in her own (but short-lived) sitcom (2001/2002) and currently stars on the successful and critically acclaimed Showtime series Shameless.
-On the big screen, recent films include Kit Kittredge: An American Girl (2008) and My Sister's Keeper (2009).
-She also lends her voice to many animated features such as Toy Story 3 (2010) and Hoodwinked Too: Hood vs. Evil (2011).
+On the big screen, her films include Kit Kittredge: An American Girl (2008) and My Sister's Keeper (2009).
+She also lent her voice to many animated features such as Toy Story 3 (2010) and Hoodwinked Too: Hood vs. Evil (2011).
 In 2015, she starred in Welcome to Me and she is set to appear in 2016's Popstar: Never Stop Never Stopping.